dylanbeattie/dylanbeattie.net/_workshops/vanilla-javascript-web-components.md

 [Dylan Beattie](https://dylanbeattie.net/about) created his first web page in 1992.
 With nearly 25 years' experience as a professional developer, he's worked on everything from static websites to distributed microservice architectures.
 Dylan is a [Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/5002699) and the creator of the [Rockstar](https://codewithrockstar.com) esoteric programming language, and he's presented talks about technology and software development at conferences and events all over the world.

 Dylan's been building web applications using JavaScript since the late 1990s.
 His public JavaScript projects include [iPuzzler](https://dylanbeattie.github.io/ipuzzler/), an web component for publishing crossword puzzles on the web, and [Satriani](https://github.com/RockstarLang/rockstar/tree/master/satriani), a JavaScript interpreter for Rockstar.
-Dylan is online at [https://dylanbeattie.net/](https://dylanbeattie.net/) and on Twitter as [@dylanbeattie](https://twitter.com/dylanbeattie).
+Dylan is online at [https://dylanbeattie.net/](https://dylanbeattie.net/) and on BlueSky as [@dylanbeatt.ie](https://bsky.app/profile/dylanbeatt.ie).